Dr Shalini Chawla Distinguished Fellow

 She was a member of the Core Group on Pakistan coordinated by the Indian Council of World Affairs, New Delhi (2013-2015).

-She is a lifetime member of Pugwash India.
+She is a life time member of Pugwash India.

-She has been a member of Policy Group on Afghanistan by Friedrich –Elbert –Shifting – India Office (2014-2016).
+She has been a member of Policy Group on Afghanistan by Friedrich-Elbert-Shifting, India Office (2014-2016).

 She was the project head for an ICSSR project titled – Afghanistan: The US Withdrawal and Beyond (2013-2015).

-She has published more than 100 research articles/chapters in national and international journals and books relating to defence and security issues.
+She has published more than 120 research articles/chapters in national and international journals and books relating to defence and security issues.
 She lectures regularly at various universities, think-tanks (within India and abroad) and leading institutions of Indian Armed Forces and Foreign Services.

 She is part of Track 1.5 talks and has been actively engaged in bilateral talks between India-UK, India-Russia and India-Afghanistan.

-She has authored/co-authored five books titled – Pakistan’s Military and Its Strategy (2009), Nuclear Pakistan (2012), India’s Sentinel (2014), Strategic Advantage of Air Power (2019) and (ed.)
-The 1971 Indo-Pak Air War: Reflections and Projections (2021).
+She has authored seven books titled – Pakistan’s Military and Its Strategy (2009), Nuclear Pakistan (2012), (ed.)
+India’s Sentinel (2014), (ed.)
+Strategic Advantage of Air Power (2019), (ed.)
+The 1971 Indo-Pak Air War: Reflections and Projections (2021), (ed.)
+India’s Neighbourhood: Challenges and Opportunities (2022) and (ed.)
+Pakistan’s Security dynamics and Nuclear Weapons (2022)

 SELECT PUBLICATIONS